He's on the Phone: Chart performance

 "He's on the Phone" was a notable hit in Europe, peaking at number nine in Scotland and number eleven in the UK.
 In the latter, it peaked in its first week at the UK Singles Chart, on 5 November 1995, becoming the group's most successful single there.
 Additionally, it entered the top 40 in Iceland (31), as well as the top 50 in Sweden (41), and on the Eurochart Hot 100, where it peaked at number 44 on November 25.
-Outside Europe, it was very successful in Israel, peaking at number three in 1996.
+Outside Europe, it was very successful in Israel, peaking at number three in January 1996.
 In the US, the song made it to a respectable number 33 on the Billboard Dance Club Songs chart.

 Music video

 The accompanying music video for "He's on the Phone" was directed by English film director, musician, photographer and designer Paul Kelly.
 It features the group performing at a white set.
 In some scenes, Cracknell sits on a purple bed by a red telephone on the nightstand.
 Other scenes shows the singer wandering alone around town at night. Étienne Daho appears in some scenes throughout the video.